The Next Generation Deep Extragalactic Exploratory Public Near-Infrared Slitless Survey Epoch 1 (NGDEEP-NISS1): Extra-Galactic Star-formation and Active Galactic Nuclei at 0.5 < z < 3.6: Data Reduction and Analysis

 Following the method described in \citep{Pirzkal17b}, the dispersed WFSS observations were fully simulated using the object pixel coordinates from the master mosaic and the pixel level photometry of the individual F115W, F150W, and F200W mosaics: For every galaxy, a defined smooth spectral energy distribution (SED) was generated for each imaging pixel of the galaxy, which could then be dispersed numerically to produce an accurate and smooth simulation of the source in each individual \NGDEEP\ WFSS dataset.
 The initial simulations using the official STScI NIRISS WFSS calibration files (based on commissioning data and some Cycle 1 observations) showed large offsets (as much as 2 pixels, or $\approx 90\AA$\ in the dispersion direction) between the expected and measured positions of dispersed spectral traces in the observations.
 These errors were too large to quantitatively and rigorously correct the contamination from overlapping spectra or to produce accurate observed wavelengths of emission lines when using different grisms and cross filters.
 Further, these errors create spurious features which could be misidentified or misinterpreted as real physical results.

 Since \NGDEEP\ combines multiple spectra, obtained using two cross filters, different grisms, and two orientations on the sky, the official STScI calibration products, with a precision on the order of 1 to 2 pixels, proved inadequate for our needs.
-Therefore, a new set of calibration files for the NIRISS WFSS mode were derived for the F115W, F150W, and F200W imaging cross filters with the GR150R and G150C grims to bring the calibration uncertainties down to about 0.2 pixel, both in terms of trace location and shape as well as wavelength calibration.
+Therefore, a new set of calibration files for the NIRISS WFSS mode were derived for the F115W, F150W, and F200W imaging cross filters with the GR150R and G150C grisms to bring the calibration uncertainties down to about 0.2 pixels, both in terms of trace location and shape as well as wavelength calibration.
 This work followed the methodology used to calibrate the HST/WFC3 WFSS mode \citep[See][for details]{Pirzkal16,Pirzkal17c}.
 Appendix \ref{calib} provides quantitative comparisons regarding the accuracy achieved from these calibrations, and the improvement in accuracy reached by the \NGDEEP\ calibration when compared to the STScI NIRISS WFSS calibration. {\it All} of the work described in this paper, including simulations and extractions, used the improved \NGDEEP\ calibrations.
 These calibrations will be made publicly available as a service to the community.

 Similarly to what was done in \citet{Pirzkal17a}, full 2D simulations were used to estimate and subtract the background from individual WFSS observations, and to provide quantitative estimates of the WFSS contamination resulting from overlapping dispersed spectra.
 First, individual rectified 2D spectra were generated from each observation.
-Next, these were subsequently combined to produce deep, rectified 2D spectra, from which fully calibrated 1D spectra could be generated using an optimal extraction method closely based on \citep{horne86}.
+Next, these were subsequently combined to produce deep, rectified 2D spectra, from which fully calibrated 1D spectra are generated using an optimal extraction method closely based on \citep{horne86}.
+No galactic correction was applied to the extracted spectra to account for the foreground dust of the Milky Way Galaxy in the direction of the HUDF because the reddening is $ E(B-V) \approx 0.007 \pm 0.0004$ \citep{Schlafly11}.
 Then, for each source, 6 individual spectra were generated using the GR150R and GR150C grisms, combined with the F115W, F150W, and F200W cross filters.
 GR150R and GR150C are identical grisms but oriented perpendicularly.
 Figures \ref{2Dexample} and \ref{2Dshift} show examples of 2D rectified spectra, as well as the final, calibrated 1D spectra.
 Multiple emission lines such as \OIIg, \Hb, \Hag, \OIIIg, are clearly detected in both figures.
 Spectra of similar quality have been extracted out to z $\sim$ 3.